 For example, one of your independent device claims might use a “means plus function” limitation while the other does not.
 Or one of your independent system claims might use a broad term of art to refer to a certain component, while another independent system claim explicitly recites the key features of the component (without using the term of art).

 In 2014, Mondis Technology Ltd. filed a lawsuit against LG Electronics, claiming that LG was infringing claims of their patent for plug-and-play technology (U.S. Patent No. 7,475,180).
-LG responded by requesting inter partes reexamination for the asserted patent.
+LG responded by filing an inter partes review (IPR) challenge against the asserted patent.

 During the IPR process, most of Mondis’s claims were overturned; just three of the 29 claims survived.
 But that was enough for Mondis to proceed with its infringement case.